anniezhang27/anniezhang27/README.md

 2. **🔗 [WiDS Datathon 2025 Fellow](https://github.com/anniezhang27/WiDS-AI-Studio--Team-Brainwave)**
    - Built a hybrid model combining GCN embeddings with XGBoost to predict both ADHD diagnosis and biological sex using fMRI brain imaging data and metadata.
    - Helping identify individuals who may be at risk for ADHD earlier and lead to more personalized medicine and therapies.
-   - Utilized a custom Graph Convolutional Network (GCN) to extract embeddings from functional connectivity matrices (FCMs)
+   - Utilized a custom Graph Convolutional Network (GCN) to extract embeddings from functional connectivity matrices (FCMs).

 3.  **🔗 [Spotify: The Evolution of Music](https://github.com/anniezhang27/Spotify-The-Evolution-of-Music)**
      - Implemented predictve modeling techniques (LSTM) to forecast musical feature trends,       resulting in reduced product development costs and increased customer satisfaction.